 What causes climate change?

-There is an overwhelming scientific consensus that global warming is mostly man-made: 97% of climate scientists have come to this conclusion.
+There is an overwhelming scientific consensus that global warming is mostly man-made: climate scientists have come to this conclusion almost unanimously.

 One of the biggest drivers by far is our burning of fossil fuels – coal, gas and oil – which has increased the concentration of greenhouse gases – such as carbon dioxide – in our atmosphere.
 This, coupled with other activities like clearing land for agriculture, is causing the average temperature of our planet to increase.
 In fact, scientists are as certain of the link between greenhouse gases and global warming as they are of the link between smoking and lung cancer.